laipn/company-fit/README.md

 > [!WARNING]
 > There's little [rote-memorization](#rote-memorization) resistance here.
 OTOH, the lack of resistance doesnt' matter much because the "correct" answer heavily depends on my own ethical preferences.
 So maybe it doesn't matter.

 The questions are all [no-solve problems](#no-solve-problem).
 Problems constraints are adjusted to ascertain the moral principles in use.
 This is necessary because [social intuitionism](https://en.wikipedia.org/wiki/Social_intuitionism) is common.
-At the end of the question we ask the assessee to explicitly to explain their moral reasoning.
+At the end of the question the assessee should ideally be able to outline the moral reasoning they used.
 This mirrors ["Heinz's Dilemma"](https://en.wikipedia.org/wiki/Heinz_dilemma) style of questions.
+If they cannot explain their moral reasoning, there is a good chance to don't exercise moral reasoning often.
+For ICs this is fine, for leadership this is concerning.

 ### [Applied](https://en.wikipedia.org/wiki/Applied_ethics) Ethics